 Most businesses have a lot of very different needs, some technical, some creative, but whatever they are, you’re probably not ever going to find one person that can do all of these things for your business as a 9 to 5 employee.
 Hiring specialists for each of your needs wouldn’t make sense either unless you’re a huge company– after all, you won’t need a web developer to be there every day at the office, or a full-time social media marketer to tweet every minute.
 You also can’t overwork your existing employees by giving them extra tasks that they might not even know anything about.

 And that is when you should start considering outsourcing these jobs to freelancers or agencies.
+If you don’t know where to get quality help at a reasonable price, you can take a look at Dormzi.com for an extensive pool of qualified freelancers.
 With technology at the level that it is, it’s very easy to find people that can help with probably anything you can think of – all you have to do is look for them, and find the ones that can do a good job for you.

 Here is a breakdown of reasons why you should outsource some of your tasks:

 - Free up your time to focus on your business, and what only you can do